Grace Chinga’s tombstone vandalised - Malawi 24 - Malawi news

 Thugs have vandalised the tombstone of late gospel musician Grace Chinga at HHI cemetery in Blantyre.

-Chinga’s son Steve Spesho confirmed and has described the vandals as people with bad intentions.
+Chinga’s son Steve Spesho has confirmed and has described the vandals as people with bad intentions.

-According to Spesho, this is a second the tombstone has been vandalised only that the firs time the damage was minimal.
+According to Spesho, this is a second the tombstone has been vandalised only that the during first time the damage was minimal.

 “We don’t know what they want.
-We also don’t how the vandals were not noticed by security officers considering that you can’t damage such a big tombstone without making noise.
+We also don’t know how the vandals were not noticed by security officers considering that you can’t damage such a big tombstone without making noise.
 Anyway, God is good all the time,” wrote Spesho on Facebook.

 Chinga died in March 2016 at the age of 37.
-She was a famous musician with many hit songs including ‘Thandizo Langa’.
+She was a famous musician with many hit songs including ‘Thandizo Langa’ which was voted song of the year in Malawi.